 Active Ingredient Prescribing is coming: here’s what you need to know

-Active Ingredient Prescribing was announced in the 2018-19 budget as part of the general ePrescribing initiative.
+Active Ingredient Prescribing was announced by the Federal Government in the 2018-19 budget at the same time as the ePrescribing initiative.
 While we’ve all heard a lot about ePrescribing and how it works, many of the GPs we’ve spoken to have heard very little, if anything, about Active Ingredient Prescribing.

 What is Active Ingredient Prescribing?